How Climate Change is Altering Bird Migration | LatestLY

 And in so doing, they play a crucial role in keeping nature in balance.
 As they fly from one place to another, pollinating plants, spreading seeds and controlling pests by eating insects and other invertebrates, they help to maintain ecosystem health, which in turn contributes to food security.

-And that is not all.
-Francisco Rilla, a wildlife biologist and consultant to the UN focusing on conservation and migrating species, says migratory birds also serve as "bioindicators”.
+And that's not all.
+Francisco Rilla, a wildlife biologist and consultant to the UN focusing on conservation and migrating species, said migratory birds also serve as "bioindicators."

 In other words, because they tend to avoid polluted areas, their movements provide useful information in the assessment of water and air quality.